 9. Assuming Your Life Is Boring

 You probably think preparing for an open house is incredibly dull, driving around grabbing signs and lockboxes and doing a little extra spit-shining in your listing to make sure it’s just right.
-You may think your cold-calling sesh or doing your market research for your farm is really tedious.
 But people are curious about what you do.
-Imagine how most of your clients feel in their 9-to-5 cubicle jobs, dreaming of having the lifestyle they believe you live.
 Let them see what it’s like to be a real estate agent in real life.
 Give them the behind-the-scenes, unglamorous side of your career.

-Sharing your experiences in your real estate social media marketing will give people a reason to cheer you on.
+Sharing your real estate experiences in your social media marketing will give people a reason to cheer you on.
 Let them experience your journey!

 10. Worrying About Over-sharing Expertise

-Sharing tips for other agents is a great way to establish yourself as a go-to, rock star agent in your area.
-But I know several amazing agents who are anxious about sharing too much about their strategies, fearing other agents in their market will steal their ideas and become their biggest competitors.
-But the truth is, when you share valuable content with other agents, the percentage of people who actually absorb that information and then implement it is miniscule.
+I know several amazing agents who are anxious about sharing too much about their strategies, fearing other real estate pros in their market will steal their ideas and become their biggest competitors.
+But the truth is, when you share valuable content with other agents, the percentage of people who actually absorb that information and then implement it is minuscule.

-On the other hand, the benefits of sharing your experiences and expertise as a real estate professional far outweigh potential downsides.
+On the other hand, the benefits of sharing your experiences and expertise as a real estate professional far outweigh the potential downsides.
 It sets you apart as the agent who teaches other agents.
-You automatically skyrocket to the top of the list in your area.
 So, be that agent who knows more than other agents and watch your business grow.

-Why Social Media Is So Important for Your Real Estate Business
+11. Underestimating the Importance of Social Media in Your Real Estate Business

 15 Social Media Mistakes All Agents Should Avoid